Islam: Criticism

-Criticism of Islam has existed since Islam's formative stages.
-Early criticism came from Christian authors, many of whom viewed Islam as a Christian heresy or a form of idolatry, often explaining it in apocalyptic terms.
-Later, criticism from Jewish writers and from ecclesiastical Christians.
+Criticism of Islam has existed since its formative stages.
+Early criticism came from Jewish authors, such as Ibn Kammuna, and Christian authors, many of whom viewed Islam as a Christian heresy or a form of idolatry, often explaining it in apocalyptic terms.

-Christian writers criticized Islamic salvation optimism and its carnality.
-Islam's sensual descriptions of paradise led many Christians to conclude that Islam was not a spiritual religion.
-Although sensual pleasure was also present in early Christianity, as seen in the writings of Irenaeus, the doctrines of the former Manichaean, Augustine of Hippo, led to the broad repudiation of bodily pleasure in both life and the afterlife.
-Ali ibn Sahl Rabban al-Tabari defended the Quranic description of paradise by asserting that the Bible also implies such ideas, such as drinking wine in the Gospel of Matthew.
+Christian writers criticized Islam's sensual descriptions of paradise.
+Ali ibn Sahl Rabban al-Tabari defended the Quranic description of paradise by asserting that the Bible also implies such ideas, such as drinking wine in heaven in the Gospel of Matthew.
+Catholic theologian Augustine of Hippo's doctrines led to the broad repudiation of bodily pleasure in both life and the afterlife.

+A study found higher Islamic religiosity correlated with higher Islamic extremism.

-Defamatory images of Muhammad, derived from early 7th century depictions of the Byzantine Church, appear in the 14th-century epic poem Divine Comedy by Dante Alighieri.
-Here, Muhammad appears in the eighth circle of hell, along with Ali.
+Defamatory images of Muhammad, derived from early 7th-century depictions of the Byzantine Church, appear in the 14th-century epic poem Divine Comedy by Dante Alighieri.
+Here, Muhammad is depicted in the eighth circle of hell, along with Ali.
 Dante does not blame Islam as a whole but accuses Muhammad of schism, by establishing another religion after Christianity.

-Other criticisms focus on the question of human rights in modern Muslim-majority countries, and the treatment of women in Islamic law and practice.
-In the wake of the recent multiculturalism trend, Islam's influence on the ability of Muslim immigrants in the West to assimilate has been criticized.
-Western criticism of Islam grew after the September 11 attacks and other terrorist incidents.
+Other criticisms centre on the treatment of individuals within modern Muslim-majority countries, including issues related to human rights, particularly in relation to the application of Islamic law.
+Furthermore, in the wake of the recent multiculturalism trend, Islam's influence on the ability of Muslim immigrants in the West to assimilate has been criticized.